Uniformizing complex ODEs and applications: Structure of near singular points of

 Let us now provide the proof of Theorem~\ref{maintheo}.

 \begin{proof}[Proof of Theorem~\ref{maintheo}] The proof follows immediately from the combination of Theorem~\ref{introducelabel4} with Proposition~\ref{siegeldomain}. \end{proof}

-{\bf $\bullet$ A comment about a natural relaxation of the condition on the singularities of $\tilf$}.
+{\bf $\bullet$ Appendix to Section~5: a natural relaxation of the condition imposed on the singularities of $\tilf$}.

-To close this section, and before beginning the applications of the material so far developed, we would like to indicate a far more general setting to which the previous results, especially Theorem~\ref{maintheo} and Proposition~\ref{siegeldomain}, can be extended.
-The point of this generalization is that, to large extent, the results valid for ``simple singularities'' will remain valid in the context of ``absolutely isolated singularities'', cf. \cite{canoetc}.
+To close this section, we would like to indicate a much weaker assumption on the singularities of $\tilf$ that would still be enough to yield Proposition~\ref{siegeldomain}, and hence Theorem~\ref{maintheo}.
+In fact, Proposition~\ref{siegeldomain} can be extended to ``almost all'' of the class of singularities named ``absolutely isolated'', cf. \cite{canoetc}.